 Operating an alternator with condensed water in the windings can cause serious injury by electric shock, burns or exposure to flying debris and particles.
-To prevent injury:
+To prevent injury and before operating the alternator:

-- · Use anti-condensation heaters (if fitted) to prevent condensation accumulating. - Before operating the alternator; check for condensed water.
-If condensed water is present, drain/remove the water, dry and inspect the alternator in accordance with the Maintenance and Servicing Chapter.
+- Use anti-condensation heaters (if fitted) to prevent condensation accumulating. - · Check for condensed water. - If condensed water is present, drain/remove the water, dry and inspect the alternator, refer to: Maintenance and Servicing Chapter.

-Coupling an Alternator to a Prime Mover
+Coupling an Alternator

-Moving mechanical parts during generator set coupling can cause serious injury by crushing, severing or trapping.
-To prevent injury:
+Moving mechanical parts during coupling can cause serious injury by crushing, severing or trapping.
+When coupling the alternator to a prime-mover or when installing large components, to prevent injury: